 There are few monuments here, but no part of Rome seemed more historic, in the sense of being weighted with a ponderous past, blighted with the melancholy of things that had had their day.

-Trastevere was one of the regiones of Ancient Rome, but it retains very few memories of that period; however by walking in the maze of narrow streets between S. Maria in Trastevere and Ponte Sisto one comes across several ancient small reliefs and funerary inscriptions.
+Trastevere was one of the regiones of Ancient Rome, but it retains very few visible memories of that period, because river floods significantly raised the level of the ground; however by walking in the maze of narrow streets between Via della Lungaretta and Ponte Sisto one comes across several ancient small reliefs and funerary inscriptions.

 Ponte, Parione and Regola were the heart of Renaissance Rome and they have retained very fine buildings of that period; those of Trastevere were not regarded as having the same importance and during the XIXth century they were widely modified, but some elements of them can still be identified notwithstanding many additions and alterations.

 (left) Renaissance portal in Via della Lungaretta bearing the name of the landlord: Giovanni Maria Bellucca from Parma (it resembles a portal in Via dei Coronari); (right) XVIIIth century door opposite S. Gallicano